 What to Consider When Buying Squid

-- Make sure that the fresh squids are shiny and plumpy.
+- Make sure that the fresh squids are shiny and plump.
 They’re not supposed to be flat or squished.

 - The body should also be intact with the tentacles.

 - For frozen squids, look for signs of freezer burns.
-These appear as excessive amounts of ice crystals forming around the squid.
+These appear as excessive amounts of ice crystals forming around the seafood.

 How to Store Calamari

-Squid, like any other seafood, can be properly stored inside the freezer.
+Like any other seafood, you can properly store calamari inside the freezer.
 It freezes well and can last long when sealed well inside a container.
 Of course, we recommend that you consume your squid upon purchasing so that it’s extra fresh.
 However, if you bought in bulk or wish to preserve it longer, then you can choose to freeze it.

-Before freezing, remember that your squids have to be rinsed and cleaned without its visceras or guts.
-Pat the squids dry with a damp cloth.
-Then, you can proceed to place it inside an airtight container or a freezer or resealable zipper bag.
+Before freezing, remember that your calamari has to be rinsed and cleaned of its guts.
+Pat it dry with a damp cloth.
+Then, you can proceed to place it inside an airtight freezer container or resealable zipper bag.
 You can also use freezer-safe glass containers with a tight lid on top.
-Your squid will be fresh for up to three months.
+Your squid will be good to eat for up to three months.

 If placed inside the fridge, however, it can last for up to two to three days only.
 Make sure to check your squid from time to time.
-If the color changes to a slight pink or red, then the squid is not safe to consume anymore.
+If the color changes to slightly pink or red, it is no longer safe to consume.